Sjogren’s can take a significant toll on your physical and emotional wellbeing.

 This page connects you with resources and self-advocacy tools with which to support yourself.

-Patient Support Groups are a great way to find other Sjogren’s patients with whom to share ideas, information, products that work, and resources for supporting yourself.
+Patient support groups are a great way to find other Sjogren’s patients with whom to share ideas, information, products that work, and resources for supporting yourself.

-Laboratory Tests lists websites and articles that address the tests and methods used to diagnose and assess Sjogren’s.
+Lists websites and articles that address the tests and methods used to diagnose and assess Sjogren’s.

 Find links to reliable sources of information about diet, stress reduction, exercise and other ways that you can support your health.

 If you’re tired of reading, learn about Sjogren’s and Sjogren’s care, dry eye disease, small fiber neuropathy, dysautonomia, and cardiovascular dysautonomias via video.